theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/azure-storage/blob-connection.md

 ID of the Azure AD tenant

 **Client ID**<br>
-ID of the registered app.
+ID of the registered app

 {: .box-tip }
 **Tip:** Copy tenant ID and client ID from the Azure portal.